aws-samples/aws-serverless-workshops/MachineLearning/0_Setup/README.md

     cd aws-serverless-workshops/MachineLearning/
     ```

-At this point we have a cloud based development environment, with the right credentials, and our source code copied down.
+At this point we have built our cloud based development environment, verified it is configured with the right credentials, and copied down some source code from a code repository.

 ## Next step: